davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 batholith [@Zandt2004; @Frassetto2011; @Gilbert2012; @Saleeby2012; @Jones2014;
 @Levandowski2015].
-These studies show structural continuity between the seismic anomaly and the residual mantle lithosphere that is still in place beneath the Central Valley and Sierra Nevada [@fig:context] and suggest that the volume of the Isabella anomaly far exceeds the reasonable size of an attenuated terminus of a hypothetical translated Monterey slab.
+These studies show structural continuity between the seismic anomaly and the residual mantle lithosphere that is still in place beneath the Central Valley and Sierra Nevada [@fig:context] and suggest that the 200 km--deep by 100 km--wide Isabella anomaly far exceeds the reasonable size of an attenuated terminus of the Monterey Plate.
 These studies also provide mechanisms for lower crustal plastic deformation, observable surface faulting, upper mantle--lower crustal partial melting and dynamic topographic effects that are ignored in the stalled-slab hypothesis.